fplab/ui-for-pl/src/itp.rst

     :filter: key == 'boutry16'

-  Tarski's axioms, which are axioms for Euclidean geometry, is formulated in first-order logic, are formalized in Coq, which 'paves the way for the use of algebraic automated deduction methods in synthetic geometry within the Coq proof assistant.
+  Tarski's axioms, which are axioms for Euclidean geometry, is formulated in first-order logic, are formalized in Coq, which "paves the way for the use of algebraic automated deduction methods in synthetic geometry within the Coq proof assistant".

-Usability Evaluation of Interactive Theorem provers
+Usability Evaluation of Interactive Theorem Provers
 =========================================================
 .. container:: bib-item